CTN Foundation

 Gary Trousdale

-Gary Trousdale is an American animator, film director, screenwriter and storyboard artist.
+Gary Trousdale is an Oscar-nominated director, animator, screenwriter and storyboard artist.
 He is best known for directing films such as Beauty and the Beast, The Hunchback of Notre Dame, and Atlantis: The Lost Empire.
-He frequently works with Kirk Wise and Don Hahn.

 IMDB

-Sir Timothy Miles Bindon Rice is an English songwriter.
-He is best known for his collaborations with Andrew Lloyd Webber, with whom he wrote, among other shows, Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar, and Evita; Chess (with Björn Ulvaeus and Benny Andersson of ABBA); Aida (with Elton John); and, for Disney, Aladdin (with Alan Menken), The Lion King , and the stage adaptation of Beauty and the Beast .
-He also wrote lyrics for the Alan Menken musical King David, and for DreamWorks Animation's The Road to El Dorado .
+Sir Timothy Miles Rice is an Oscar and Tony Award winning lyricist, librettist and songwriter.
+He is best known for Evita, Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar, Chess, Aida, Aladdin, The Lion King, The Lion King Broadway musical, and the Broadway stage adaptation of Beauty and the Beast.
+He also wrote lyrics for the Alan Menken musical King David, and for DreamWorks Animation's The Road to El Dorado.

 WEBSITE